practicalli/spacemacs/source-control/magit/timemachine.md

 # Git Timemachine

-Easily navigate backwards and forwards throught the commit history of a file under Git Version Control.
+Easily navigate backwards and forwards through the commit history of a file under Git Version Control.
 The buffer shows the file as it was in each change you select.

 > #### Hint:: Positioning the buffer content
 > Timemachine seems to work best when you have all the text visible in a buffer or you roughly know where the changes are in the file as you move between commits.